Estimating and reporting

 argument.
 Below, I also use a few other flextable function to make the

 table nicer.
-In particular, labelizor()
+In particular, labelizor() to add variable

 labels, for which I use the named vector I defined above.